Codecademy/docs/content/go/concepts/strings/terms/trim/trim.md

 ---
 Title: 'Trim()'
-Description: 'Removes leading and trailing specified characters from a string.'
+Description: 'Removes leading and trailing characters from a string based on the given input.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'